PaddlePaddle/book/recommender_system/README.en.md

 User <UserInfo id(1), gender(F), age(1), job(10)> rates Movie <MovieInfo id(1193), title(One Flew Over the Cuckoo's Nest), categories(['Drama'])> with Score [5.0]
 ```

-User 1 gave movie `1193` a rating of 5.
+The output shows that user 1 gave movie `1193` a rating of 5.

 After issuing a command `python train.py`, trainning is starting immediately!
 The details will be unpacked by the following sessions to see how it works.